Briant-20/the-space-race/README.md

 ![screenshot](documentation/nav-bar.png)

-The footer contains links to external webpages such as YouTube.
+The footer contains links to external web pages such as YouTube.

 ![screenshot](documentation/footer.png)

-The sign up page allows users to enter their name and email address.
+The sign-up page allows users to enter their name and email address.

 ![screenshot](documentation/sign-up-page.png)